desihub/desitemplate/doc/index.rst

 Introduction
 ============

-This is the documentaiton for template.
+This is the documentation for template.

 Contents
 ========